maria901/rsppmp3_v27/readme.txt

 Changelog:

+What is new in 13.6.5  build 667027  'Segunda(Monday) 02 Agosto 2021  15:39' codename 'Clark'
+Now the DLL can detect and adjust the playback to a new Phone or new SoundCard available on the system on the fly, before when a new Phone was detected by Windows 10 the playback was paused, now it keep playing with the new attached device, minor modifications.

 What is new in 13.5.5  build 667017  'Sabado(Saturday) 31 Julho 2021  08:08' codename 'Kovalenko'
 Updated and  uploaded the  latest rsppmp3 release, the sample was  enhanced and some small  bugs got fixed, minor modifications.